 |Currently in | +254 786 546 539 | email@example.com|

-Pete Muller is an award-winning photojournalist and multimedia reporter based in Nairobi, Kenya.
+Pete Muller is a photographer and researcher based in Nairobi, Kenya.
 His work explores issues of conflict, masculinity and nationalism in post-colonial states.
-He strives to create images and material that demand emotional and intellectual consideration to the lives and experiences of those depicted.
+He strives to create images and material that demand emotional and intellectual consideration for the lives and experiences of those depicted.

 2014 Chris Hondros Award Nominee